jimroxodezi/javascript/notes.md

 ```

 ### Timer queues.
-They are executed in FIFO order.
+They are executed in FIFO order...although the timer queue is a min heap data structure.
 1. setTimeout queue.
 ```js
 setTimeout(() => {